ETS-Android5/Mobile-Recipe-Generator/README.md

 ## Training the CNN
 When training the neural network, I used the *Fruits 360* dataset.

-With the size of the dataset being so large, I decided to exclude it from the repository, but can be found here [here]().
+With the size of the dataset being so large, I decided to exclude it from the repository, but can be found [here](https://www.kaggle.com/moltean/fruits).

-I also removed a large number of classes from the dataset (62 classes remain) as it contained objects not commonly seen in UK supermarkets - the class list can be seen in _________.
+I also removed a large number of classes from the dataset (62 classes remain) as it contained objects not commonly seen in UK supermarkets - the class list can be seen under *Python Code > FlaskServer > app.py > class_types*.

 ## Running the Flask Server
 To run the server locally, simply start the *app.py* script.